bluenviron/mediamtx/README.md

 * Supports running a script when a client connects or disconnects
 * Compatible with Linux, Windows and Mac, does not require any dependency or interpreter, it's a single executable

-## Installation
+## Installation and basic usage

-Precompiled binaries are available in the [release](https://github.com/aler9/rtsp-simple-server/releases) page.
-Just download and extract the executable.

-## Usage

-#### Basic usage
+1. Download and extract a precompiled binary from the [release](https://github.com/aler9/rtsp-simple-server/releases) page.

-1. Start the server:
+2. Start the server:
    ```
    ./rtsp-simple-server
    ```

-2. Publish a stream.
+3. Publish a stream.
 For instance, you can publish a video file with _FFmpeg_:
    ```
    ffmpeg -re -stream_loop -1 -i file.ts -c copy -f rtsp rtsp://localhost:8554/mystream
    ```

-3. Open the stream.
+4. Open the stream.
 For instance, you can open the stream with _VLC_:
    ```
    vlc rtsp://localhost:8554/mystream
    ```